novakgeoenergie/GHEToolManual/docs/index.rst

     sources/FAQ's/activate_trial.rst
     sources/FAQ's/activate_license.rst
+    sources/FAQ's/winerror.rst

 A short welcome message
 =======================

 Dear visitor,

-I want to wish you a warm welcome on this documentation website with everything you need to know about [GHEtool Pro](https://ghetool.eu).
+I want to wish you a warm welcome on this documentation website with everything you need to know about `GHEtool Pro <https://ghetool.eu>`_.
 This guide will be regularly updated, based on user feedback, so come and visit us again after some time for the newest info on how to work with GHEtool Pro!

 Best regards,